gautier-g/solo_brick_breaker/README.md

 # solo_brick_breaker
 Brick breaker implemented with SDL2 in Rust

-Commandes :
+Commands :
-    - Utilisé les fléches laterales pour deplacer le viseur
-    - Appuyé sur Entrer ou Espace pour lancer les balles
-    - Appuyé sur Echap pour quitter le jeu
+    - Use arrows to move cursor
+    - Use enter or space to throw the balls
+    - Use escape to exit
+    - Survive!